doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 1. [Tribunal Rebalance](https://www.nexusmods.com/morrowind/mods/45713?)

 ## Balance - Misc.
-Light-weight MWSE mods that address some of the remaining balance issues with the game.
+Light-weight MWSE mods that address some of the remaining balance issues.
 1. [Controlled Consumption](https://github.com/NullCascade/morrowind-mods)
 	- In the MO2 installation interface, set "Controlled Consumption" as the data directory
 	- Name the mod "Controlled Consumption" and install